acidburn0zzz/orgs-docs/managing-members.md

 ### Notes:

-- Adding an npm user as a Member to an Organization does *not* send that user an email.
-You should tell your new team Members that you have added them!
+- **_Adding an npm user as a Member to an Organization does not send that user an email.
+You should tell your new team Members that you have added them!_**
 - All Members are automatically added to the Developers team ([Learn more about the Developers team]).
-- You might want to manage the teams this Member belongs to ([Learn more about managing teams]).
+- Explore how you can use multiple teams to manage package access for members. ([Learn more about managing teams]).

 ## Changing a Member's Role